-Six in 10 caregivers are women (61 percent), and the caregivers' average age is 49.4 years old.
-Six in 10 are non-Hispanic White (61 percent), 17 percent are Latinx/Hispanic, and 14 percent are non-Hispanic African American or Black (hereafter, referred to as White, Hispanic, and African American).
+Six in 10 caregivers report being non-Hispanic White (61 percent), 17 percent are Hispanic or Latino, 14 percent non-Hispanic African American or Black, 5 percent Asian American and Pacific Islander, and 3 percent some other race/ethnicity, including multiracial.
 One in 10 is a student enrolled in college or other classes (11 percent), while 9 percent have served on active duty in the U.S. Armed Forces.
 Eight percent self-identify as lesbian, gay, bisexual, and/or transgender6 (LGBTQ).